Flo890/languagelogger-backend/README.md

 * `mysql -u languagelogger -p languageloggerdb < demodata/plants-animals-shop-config.sql`

+To learn how to configure LanguageLogger for your research study read the Section `Research Configuration` below.

 ### Additional settings
 By editing the file `conf/application.conf` u can modify further settings for example:
 * Changing database user and password: